-The American Foundation for Suicide Prevention, the American Veterinary Medical Association, and the Association of American Veterinary Medical Colleges Release After a Suicide: A Toolkit for Colleges of Veterinary Medicine
+The American Foundation for Suicide Prevention, the American Veterinary Medical Association, and the American Association of Veterinary Medical Colleges Release After a Suicide: A Toolkit for Colleges of Veterinary Medicine

-NEW YORK (November 19, 2019) – To help support colleges of veterinary medicine in the aftermath of a student’s death by suicide, The American Foundation for Suicide Prevention (AFSP), the American Veterinary Medical Association (AVMA) and the Association of American Veterinary Medical Colleges (AAVMC) release a new resource, After a Suicide: A Toolkit for Colleges of Veterinary Medicine.
+NEW YORK (November 19, 2019) – To help support colleges of veterinary medicine in the aftermath of a student’s death by suicide, The American Foundation for Suicide Prevention (AFSP), the American Veterinary Medical Association (AVMA) and the American Association of Veterinary Medical Colleges (AAVMC) release a new resource, After a Suicide: A Toolkit for Colleges of Veterinary Medicine.

 “The tragedy of suicide echoes throughout an organization,” said AAVMC Chief Executive Officer, Dr. Andrew T. Maccabe.
 “This toolkit provides a best-practices approach to effectively managing the impact of suicide on our academic communities.
 We’re grateful to the experts in the AFSP, AVMA, and other leaders in our profession who have helped create this important toolkit, and we hope that all of our colleges and schools will take full advantage of this excellent resource.”